 - Be between 18 and 33 years old.

-- Having no history of gynaecological pathology.
+- No history of gynaecological pathology.

 Donor selection is based on two main criteria:

 The donor must have a compatible blood group with the patient or her partner and must have similar physical characteristics to the recipient.

 At FIV Marbella we use Ovomatch, a facial recognition technology that compares the reference points of the face so that the donor not only has similar general physical characteristics (hair colour, eye colour, etc.) but also similar facial features.

 In addition, if you wish, a genetic compatibility test can be performed to reduce the risk of the baby developing genetic diseases, being able to study more than 300 pathologies.
 For this study the male partner or the male donor must carry out this same genetic test.

 The patient will follow a very simple treatment to prepare the endometrium to receive the embryo.
 An oral or patch medication is normally used to thicken the endometrium.
 After about 10-15 days, if the endometrium is ready, fertilization of the eggs and transfer can be scheduled.
 Before this, the patient must add progesterone to the treatment to imitate what happens in a natural cycle.